BeardedTinker/Home-Assistant_Config/README.md

 From other devices I use, here is a list:
 - IKEA TRADFRI Gateway - NOT used anymore
-- IKEA TRADFRI wireless dimmer (ICTC-G-1)
+- IKEA TRADFRI wireless dimmer (ICTC-G-1) - NOT used anymore
 - IKEA TRADFRI remote control (E1524/E1810)
 - IKEA TRADFRI ON/OFF switch (E1743)
 - IKEA TRADFRI control outlet (E1603/E1702)